Black Jack Fig

 Ficus carica 'Black Jack'Item #3672 USDA Hardiness Zone: 7 - 9

-Attractive garden tree has an interesting winter appearance.
-Especially sweet, elongated purple fruit is produced in summer.
-Semi-dwarf form makes it a good choice where space is limited.
+This attractive garden tree has an interesting winter appearance and produces especially sweet, elongated purple fruit in the summer.
+The semi-dwarf form makes it a good choice where space is limited.
 Highly adaptable.
 Figs are often hardy and prolific in zones 5 and 6 if planted in a sheltered location.
 Deciduous.

-- DetailBotanical Pronunciation:FYE-kus KAH-ri-kaDeciduous/evergreen:DeciduousSunset climate zones:4 - 9, 12 - 24Growth habit:SpreadingGrowth rate:ModerateAverage landscape size:15 ft. tall and wide; easily kept to 6 ft. with annual pruning.Foliage color:GreenBlooms:InconspicuousDesign IdeasThis semi-dwarf Fig is well-suited for small city gardens where space is limited.
+- DetailBotanical Pronunciation:FYE-kus KAH-ri-kaDeciduous/evergreen:DeciduousSunset climate zones:4 - 9, 12 - 24Growth habit:SpreadingGrowth rate:ModerateAverage landscape size:Grows to 15 ft. tall and wide; easily kept to 6 ft. with annual pruning.Foliage color:GreenBlooms:Inconspicuous; prized for fruit and foliage.Design IdeasThis semi-dwarf Fig is well-suited for small city gardens where space is limited.
 If used as an accent tree, keep away from pavement so fallen fruit won't cause staining.
 Also makes a fine leafy background when allowed to grow into a large shrub.
-This Fig will bear fruit in most climates.Companion PlantsRosemary (Rosmarinus); Lavender (Lavandula); Raspberry (Rubus); Grape (Vitis); Fragaria (Strawberry)
+This Fig will bear fruit in most climates.Companion PlantsRosemary (Rosmarinus); Lavender (Lavandula); Blackberry (Rubus); Grape (Vitis); Fragaria (Strawberry)

-- CareCare InformationThrives in enriched, well-drained soils.
-Water regularly during the first growing season to establish a deep, extensive root system.
-Water deeply, less frequently, once established; reduce fall-winter.
-Plant in a sheltered spot in colder zones; plants may die back and re-sprout from roots in spring.
-Feed with a general purpose fertilizer.Pruning time: winter.Light Needs:Full sunWatering Needs:Water regularly- weekly, or more often in extreme heat.
+- CareCare InformationPrefers enriched, well-drained soil.
+Water deeply, regularly in first growing season to establish root system; reduce frequency, once established.
+Requires less water in fall and winter, more in growing season.
+Shelter in colder zones; may die back and re-sprout from roots in spring.
+Apply fertilizer in spring.
+Prune in late winter.Pruning time: winter.Light Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.